lubuntu-team/manual/source/3/3.2/3.2.18/Printers.rst

 Chapter 3.2.18 Printers
 =======================

-Printers allows you to configure your printer(s) and show your print queue.
+Printers allows you to configure your printer(s) and shows your print queue.

 Usage
 ------